jurihock/StompFork/README.md

 - Hi‑Z input (~1 MΩ AC)
 - Lo‑Z output (~100 Ω AC)

+## Caps

+Depending on your preference, you can use polarized electrolytic caps in the signal path, or you can replace them with "audiophile" caps.
+For this purpose, the KiCad project includes larger footprints for the alternative parts:

+- `C1` generic polypropylene
+- `C5-C7` Nichicon ES bipolar

+Make sure you pick the proper voltage rating, e.g. 50 V.

+If you decide to use the polarized electrolytic caps for `C1` and `C5-C7`, ensure that the anode `+` is facing the opamp and the cathode `-` is facing the jacks.

+## PCB

+The circuit should fit on a standard 100x50 mm perfboard.
+You can save even more space by combining several smaller JST connectors into one larger one.

 ## Similar projects

 - [The Splitter Kit](https://musikding.de/The-Splitter-kit) by [Das Musikding](https://musikding.de)